 Department/Unit: School of Nursing

-Clinical practicum experiences occur in acute-cate settings under supervision of qualified preceptors for a minimum of 650 direct-care hours.
-The expected time for completion of the program is 6 semesters taking the typical two courses per semester.
+Clinical practicum experiences occur in primary care settings under supervision of qualified preceptors for a minimum of 650 direct care hours.
+The program can be completed in six semesters.

 Program Learning Outcomes: